- Retina Research Foundation

 F. List other grant support available to principal investigator not related to project.

 G. RRF does not allow indirect expenses in a grant budget, overhead, travel expenses, publication costs or book purchases.
+It is RRF policy not to fund the salary of the principal investigator(s).

 VIII.
 SPECIAL NOTES